JohnWinfield/johnwinfield.github.io/Notebooks/JSON/README.md

     - The 'jquery-ajax-json.php' file that is used to display the data
     - The 'getpatient.php' file that runs an SQL query against the medicaldb, and returns the result in an HTML table
     - The 'getallpateints.php' file that runs an SQL query against the medicaldb, and returns the result in JSON format
-    - The medicaldb file can be found under the SQL-Code Folder
+    - The [CreateMedicaldb](https://github.com/JohnWinfield/johnwinfield.github.io/blob/main/Notebooks/SQL-Code/CreateMedicalDB.sql) file can be found under the SQL-Code Folder
   - [JSON-to-Python-and-JSON-to-SQL](https://github.com/JohnWinfield/johnwinfield.github.io/tree/main/Notebooks/JSON/JSON-to-Python-and-JSON-to-SQL)
     - The 'JSONtoPython' file
     - The 'JSONtoSQL' file